josh-helpert/elder/docs/syntax.markdown

 Elder syntax's goal is to unify homoiconic and serialization data-oriented syntax structure as tersely as possible in order to create a general purpose syntax.
 Elder core language uses the Elder syntax as it's choice of syntax much like most LISP implementation uses S-expressions.

 Elder syntax is a general purpose syntax which competes with a variety of syntax use-cases:
-* homoiconic syntaxes like s-expressions, sweet-expressions, o-expressions, rebol
+* homoiconic syntaxes like s-expressions, sweet-expressions, o-expressions, Rebol syntax
 * serialization and data-modeling
   * external schema and types like StrictYAML
   * syntax and literal types like JSON, YAML, SDLang, OGDL
   * schema like InternetObject, OGDL
   * custom DSL like Pug, SASS, Markdown

 Implementors decide the level of complexity of the syntax by opting into dialects that suite their needs.
+Currently these are the features one may include:
+* core: Required for any implementation as it contains the basics of the syntax
+* types and literals: Adds type-like constraints including types, interfaces, traits, etc. and some sugar to represent the most common data representations
+* schema: Adds schema descriptions
+* DSL: Adds syntax and sugar to create DSLs more easily
+* exec: Adds remaining syntax and sugar to create a full language

+For example, to emulate JSON you would need to incorporate ***core and literal*** while for a different approach to emulate OGDL you must incoporate ***core, literals, and schema***.

 This document only describes the ***Elder syntax*** itself.
 It doesn't tell you about the ***semantics*** (meaning) of the syntax.
 The semantics are added once the syntax is used w/n a specific context.
 For example, a sequence within the context of a HTML document are HTML nodes.
 Clarifying the semantics and other language uses are part of the core language and not described here as they're beyond the scope of the syntax.
 However, to help, there are some examples with psuedo-code at the end.